tracecloud-usa/gcp-tf-app-infra/README.md

 1. run the root module to deploy the web server
 2. go to helpers directory and run tf plan to generate yaml files for playbooks
 3. run the ansible playbooks to deploy the website

+## Helpers
+1. generate yaml files for ansible playbooks by running tf plan in helpers directory
+2. bash script for renaming test docs to random strings is located at `helpers/scripts/doc_naming.sh`